The option to work from home has improved the lives of many Americans. Employees save time and money by not having to commute.

 Do maintain a regular schedule

-In the early days of the COVID-19 pandemic — when many were thrown into remote work for the first time — some workers struggled to create clear boundaries between their private lives and their work schedules.
+When many were thrown into remote work for the first time, some workers struggled to create clear boundaries between their private lives and their work schedules.

 Social media management firm Buffer surveyed remote workers in 2021 and found that respondents considered not being able to unplug to be the biggest struggle related to working from home.